-Tent Ridge is one of my favorite hikes in all of Alberta.
+The Tent Ridge Horseshoe hike is one of my favorite hikes in all of Alberta.
 Just an hour’s drive from Canmore in the Spray Valley is this beautiful loop trail.
 It’s the perfect hike with amazing views of the surrounding mountains and lakes.
 In summer you’ll find wildflowers and bird watching.

-If you’re looking for a quick, but moderately difficult hike Tent Ridge is a must do.
+If you’re looking for a quick, but moderately difficult hike then Tent Ridge Horseshoe is a must do.
 Let’s dig in with all the details.

 Tent Ridge Horseshoe is a 10-kilometer loop trail.
-We are reasonably fit but by no means the fastest hikers in Canmore (I would call us faster than average) This trail took us about 5 hours, with LOTS of photo stops as it was too beautiful, and a lunch break near the satellite tower.
-If we weren’t taking any photos or video (or waiting around for great light at sunset), we would have been able to do this loop hike in four hours.
+We are faster than average hikers and this trail took us about 5 hours, with LOTS of photo stops as it was too beautiful, and a long lunch break near the satellite tower.
+If we weren’t taking any photos or video (or waiting around for great light at sunset), we would have been able to do this loop hike in 3-4 hours.

 How Hard is Tent Ridge Trail?